-One buddy request per camper will be honored as possible.
-Both campers must be the same age and must request each other.
+A buddy request is a way for campers who are in the same camp program to maximize their time together during the session.
+Each camper may submit one buddy request, and we will do our best to accommodate it.
+Both families must mutually request each other's children as buddies.
 All buddy requests must be made in writing at least one week prior to the first day of camp.
 Make requests to drumlinfarmcamp@massaudubon.org.
-We cannot take first day of camp buddy requests.
+We cannot take buddy requests on the first day of camp.